Tracy Gray: Kelowna City Councillor (2014–2018)

-Federal Politics (2018-present)
+Federal Politics (2018–2025)

 On September 6, 2018, Gray announced she would seek the federal Conservative nomination for the electoral district of Kelowna—Lake Country, stating she felt compelled to run following the Liberal government's proposed small business tax changes.
 She won the contested nomination on April 6, 2019.
 Gray was elected as the Member of Parliament for the riding on October 21, defeating Liberal incumbent Stephen Fuhr.
 She is the first woman to be elected as a Member of Parliament for the riding.

 Gray was named to the Official Opposition Shadow Cabinet in November 2019 as Shadow Minister for Interprovincial Trade.
 Following the election of Erin O'Toole as Conservative party leader, in September 2020 Gray became Shadow Minister for Export Promotion and International Trade.
 In her capacity as Shadow Minister for International Trade, Gray moved and passed a motion in the House of Commons to establish the Special Committee on the Economic Relationship between Canada and the United States, composed of members from recognized parties to study trade issues between the two countries.

 She was re-elected for a second term in September 2021.
 Following the election, Gray was re-appointed to Shadow Cabinet in a new role as Shadow Minister for Small Business Recovery and Growth.

 After the election of Pierre Poilievre as leader of the Conservative Party, Gray was given an updated role as the Shadow Minister for Employment, Future Workforce Development and Persons with Disabilities.
 She was also appointed vice-chair of the Committee on Human Resources, Skills and the Status of Persons with Disabilities.

 Gray has advocated in Parliament for the federal government to do their part to complete the Okanagan Rail Trail, a multi-use path crossing the Okanagan region converting the former Okanagan Valley Railway.
 Presently, a 2 kilometer middle portion of the trail is incomplete while awaiting a federal government land transfer to the Okanagan Indian Band via an addition-to-reserve.
 Gray has written to the federal government and has asked numerous questions seeking updates on the completion of this addition-to-reserve process.

 Gray voted against a bill that would prohibit compelling people to undergo conversion therapy intended to alter their sexual orientations.
 Gray supported an updated bill to ban conversion therapy in Canada which passed unanimously in Parliament, Bill C-4, stating that this revised legislation addressed her concerns from the previous iteration.